 I’m still not sure what “grown-up” means.
-I cannot remember a time before I was not a writer.
+I cannot remember a time before I was a writer.
 I’ve made my living at it for four decades.

 As a veteran reporter, I cover breaking news, social and economic policy, and science, for an international audience.
 Selected clips and a brief bio of my journalism are here.

-Fictional storytelling is as relevant as factual reporting in our quest to make sense of things.
-I now have several fiction projects underway, some begun long ago and recently retrieved from dusty shelves, and a new series of short stories.
+I consider fictional storytelling as relevant as factual reporting to our quest for meaning, and desire to make sense of things.
+My fiction in progress includes work begun long ago and recently retrieved from dusty shelves, and a new series of short stories.

-I have carried a camera since my first newspaper job, which required me to roll film, shoot a manual SLR camera, and develop and print in a dark room.
-Though my journalism is mainly written, my news photos have been published locally and nationally in Canada, and globally by AFP/Getty.
-Most of my images, however, are less journalistic: I aim to see, and show, stories beyond the realm of words.
+I have carried a camera since my first newspaper job, which required me to roll film, shoot a manual SLR camera, and develop, print, and lay my images out on pages.
+While most of my journalism work is text, my news photos have been published locally and nationally in Canada, and globally by AFP/Getty.
+My main photography focus, however, is less journalistic: I aim to see, and show, stories beyond the realm of words.

 This site is a work in progress.
 Please stay tuned for announcements about my creative works, and new journalism projects.
 If you wish, you can subscribe to new posts by email, on my blog page.

 My own story, in brief: